mayuanxin1234/reciepegenerator/README.md

-This is a recipe generator using technologies from CHATGPT and NTUC fairprice to give reciepe ideas and generate a shopping list at NTUC.
+This is a recipe generator using technologies from CHATGPT and NTUC fairprice to give recipe ideas and generate a shopping list at NTUC.